Committee 1: All India Political Parties Meet:

 Greetings from the Executive Board!

-It is a privilege to be serving as the Executive Board of UN General Assembly at RDIASMUN for the Global Summit 2.0.
-Here, we introduce you to the agenda of the committee in order facilitate your research.
+It is a privilege to be serving as the Executive Board of the UN General Assembly at RDIAS MUN for the Global Summit 3.0.
+Here, we introduce you to the agenda of the committee in order to facilitate your research.
 This document should not by any means bind your research to its limits.
 This guide is just an introduction to the agenda and serves as the starting point for your research.
 We expect you to be thoroughly researched about your portfolios as well as your party’s stand on the agenda at large.
 Under no circumstances can this document be cited as a substantial proof for any argument put forth, when the committee is in session.
-All the data must be analysed and interpreted by all so as to put forward a constructive argument.
+All the data must be analyzed and interpreted by all so as to put forward a constructive argument.
 Feel free to revert back to the executive board for any queries or for any form of assistance that you may require.
 We look forward to meeting you all.

 All the best!